cdoucet/intphys/Pictures_examples/README.md

 * An actor can be a sphere, a cube or a cone from differents textures.
 * Forces can be applied to them in trains or dynamic tests.
-* In tests videos, a magic actor will be chosen among all the actors.
 * They submit to the physic laws.

 ### Occluder